kcmvp/archunit/README.md

 ArchUnit is a simple and flexible extensible library for checking the architecture of Golang project. with it, you can make your project's architecture visible, testable and stable by setting a set of predefined architectural rules.

+## Features
-This project is inspired by the java version [ArchUnit](https://www.archunit.org/)
+- This project is inspired by the java version [ArchUnit](https://www.archunit.org/), it has been proven best practice in Java
+- Easy to use, it can be used any other popular go test frameworks.
+- **NRTW(No Reinventing The Wheel)**.
+Using builtin golang toolchain at most.

 ## Why architecture test matters?
 Architecture tests are important in software development for several reasons: